astronomer/docs/astro/configure-deployment-resources.md

 Scheduler resources must be set for each Deployment and are managed separately from cluster-level infrastructure.
 To ensure that your tasks have the CPU and memory required to complete successfully on Astro, you can provision the scheduler with varying amounts of CPU and memory.

 Unlike workers, schedulers do not autoscale.
 The resources you set for them are the resources you have regardless of usage.
-For more information about how scheduler configuration affects resources usage, see [LINK].
+For more information about how scheduler configuration affects resources usage, see [Pricing](https://astronomer.io/pricing).

 ### Update scheduler size